z505/fpcRun/README.md

 ### Usage

 Just type in
-    fpr sourcefile
+    `fpr sourcefile`
 the same way you would use fpc.exe or fpc.
 It runs the program after compiling.

 Extra options:
-    fpr =v sourcefile
+    `fpr =v sourcefile`
 The "=v" option specifes fpr to run in verbose mode giving more detailed notices.

 ### More detailed info below:

 Runs program after compiling.
-Initially was going to be fpcrun.exe but shortened to fpr.exe or fpr on unix for easy usage at command line fpr special option: use =v for verbose output
+Initially it was going to be fpcrun.exe but shortened to "fpr" for easy usage at command line (fpr.exe on windows).

 Potential issues: if the -o option is used to specify a different exe and this -o option exists inside an fpc.cfg file, this program fpr knows nothing about it.
-This fpr program will try to run the program as the source file program name.
+This fpr program will try to run the program as the source file program name or an -o option sent to the compiler at the command line.
+So if the -o option is used at the command line it works fine as fpr detects this.

-If the -o option is used at the command line it works fine as fpr detects this.
+### License

-License: you may use this code under MIT or BSD license (most open that can be)
+You may use this code under MIT or BSD license (most open that can be)